Navbar button The Headteacher

 • Negotiating social interactions can be tricky for some children and may need a whole-school approach, says Yvonne Kekeliadis

-Good friendships not only give children a sense of belonging and help them to build self-esteem, but they are critical to success in their social and working lives.
-Studies suggest that healthy relationships in school lead to better attendance and test results, and higher academic achievement (tinyurl.com/attendance-framework).
-Having the ability to establish and maintain healthy relationships, communicate effectively, resolve conflicts, resist peer pressure and collaborate are essential in all human interaction, and no less so in school.
+Having the ability to establish and maintain healthy friendships, communicate effectively, resolve conflicts, resist peer pressure and collaborate are essential in all human interaction, and no less so in school.

 The influence of families

 For most children, their first experiences of developing and maintaining relationships start at home.
-Learning to play and share with their siblings, understanding and respecting the household rules and considering the feelings of others, are all skills that children start to learn from an early age.
+Learning to play and share with their siblings, understanding and respecting the household rules, considering the feelings of others.
+These are all skills that children start to learn from an early age.

-Ideally developing children’s relationship-based skills should involve a close working relationship between school and home to extend learning opportunities both inside and outside of the classroom.
+Ideally, developing children’s relationship-based skills should involve a close working relationship between school and home.
+This allows you to extend learning opportunities both inside and outside of the classroom.

 Recognising unhealthy friendships

-This idea of consent also goes beyond friendships and is important when respecting everyone’s life choices - whether that relates to beliefs or opinions - and so should be taught in line with inclusion and diversity practices.
+This idea of consent also goes beyond friendships and is important when respecting everyone’s life choices - whether that relates to beliefs or opinions.
+It should be taught in line with inclusion and diversity practices.

 Communication is key